MargotCha/HDdiesel-prospective-scenarios/README.md

 Description
 -----------

-This is a repository containing scenarios that implement the projections developed in:
+This is a repository containing scenarios that implement the projections developed the following publication:\
-**Integrating emerging technologies deployed at scale within prospective life cycle assessment**\
+**Integrating emerging technologies deployed at scale within prospective life cycle assessment**, *Charalambous et al. (2024)*
-*Margarita A. Charalambous, Romain Sacchi, Victor Tulus, Gonzalo Guillén Gosálbez*

 It is meant to be used in `premise` in addition to a global IAM scenario, to analyze synthetic diesel for heavy-duty trucks.